 Ready to make your vegetarian grocery shopping list?
 Be sure to add vegetarian essentials like protein sources, healthy grains, and fruits and vegetables.
 Here’s a list to get you started:

-Absolutely!
 We love Meatless Monday and embrace meatless recipes.
-Check out our full menu and filter on Vegetarian options to omit all meals with meat proteins.
-We’ll take the guesswork out and ensure that you have clean, balanced vegetarian meals.
+Check out our Menu, and look for Vegetarian as a category in the meal description.
+New meals and ready-to-eat vegetarian options will be added soon.
+We'll take the guesswork out and ensure that you have clean, balanced vegetarian meals.

 Terra’s Kitchen offers a variety of dietary options based on the principles of the Mediterranean lifestyles, including Paleo, vegetarian, low-calorie, and gluten-free.
 Love it all?
 We have plenty of options for you.